 Since I’m always looking to learn more, please let me know in the comments about any book for musicians that has inspired you!
 If you're looking for a different type of gift for the musician in your life, check out some more gift ideas for musicians.
-Everything from stocking stuffers to birthday presents!
+And here's over a hundred ideas for presents for a musician boyfriend, from stocking stuffers to birthday presents!

 From a Frustrated Producer in a Ragtag Bedroom Studio to Major Placements on TV Earning $1,000s!

 My name is Evan, and I've been making music since around 3rd grade.
 I'm from San Diego, California, but I've lived in Washington, DC for the last 20 years.